 Its four wheels, long handle, and soft interior was a greatly depended upon mode of transportation for the greatest dog that ever lived.
-His name was Wilson (aka “Willy”).
+His name was Wilson Bailey (aka “Willy”).
 He was born on the forever notable day of August 6, 2000, and then sadly made his departure on December 4, 2017.
 He was over seventeen years old when he left our world for Doggy Heaven, and although that seems like a lifetime to most humans, it wasn’t nearly long enough for us.

 Wilson was a big guy, weighing in at 65 pounds (all muscle at one time), so carrying him wasn’t an option.
 We knew we had to find something that would hold his weight and allow us to pull him those distances he couldn’t manage on his own.
 We had no idea what to look for, but the search began nevertheless.

 That blue wagon would prove to be life-changing for Wilson.
 We used it every day.
 Wilson would walk as far as he could and then we would hoist him into the wagon and continue the journey by pulling our friend behind us.
 People would see us in our neighborhood and smile and laugh, and make comments like “that’s so adorable!”
 Cars would honk at us as we pulled him down the sidewalk along a busy street.
-And when we stopped somewhere to let him walk on soft green grass, anyone present would approach us and start asking questions about our “situation.”
-Wilson got to go everywhere and meet so many new people because of his wagon.
+And when we stopped somewhere to let him walk on a patch of grass, anyone present would approach and start asking questions about our “situation.”
+Wilson got to go everywhere and meet so many people because of his wagon.
 He even participated in the March of Dimes in Charleston, SC.
 Anyone with a camera that day took a picture of him.
 And when he went for a stroll in his wagon along the Battery in Charleston, the tourists were just beside themselves when Wilson rolled by.
 Everyone loved Wilson and his wagon!

 Wilson loved his wagon just as much as everyone else did, and considering how it changed his life, it was deserving of a name.
 We couldn’t think of anything more fitting than “The Willy Wagon.”
 Wilson knew its name, too.
 He would get so excited if someone said “You wanna go for a ride in The Willy Wagon?”, and then slowly make his way alongside it where he would patiently wait for someone to pick him up and put him in.
 He loved being pulled around outside.
 Sometimes he positioned himself as if he were hanging his head out the window of a vehicle.
 Other times, on those really long walks, he would fall asleep like an infant does in a car.
 Only when the wagon came to a stop would he wake up, but then fall right back to sleep once we started moving again.
 Oh, how Wilson loved his wagon.
 It was his connection to the outdoors and his family, and we loved it for all the same reasons.

-Wilson used that wagon for over two years, and during that time frame we acquired the Airstream we now live in, which we named Sylvester.
+Wilson used that wagon for over two years.
+During that time frame we acquired the Airstream we now live in, which we named Sylvester.
 Our next immediate purchase was another wagon for Wilson, green this time, to be stored in Sylvester for when we traveled.
 Wilson was able to vacation with us more than a few times in Sylvester before he passed away, and at each location we visited we gladly pulled him along our scenic hikes.
 At the end of each day when we called it a night, Wilson slept on the bed in the Airstream with his Mom just as he would if we were home.